 The SHTA Trail Information Center cannot predict the weather.
 The North Shore is a big place and weather can differ wildly from place to place.

-- Overnight parking is allowed at many trailheads.
+- Overnight parking is allowed at many, but not all trailheads.
 Purchase a copy of our Guide to the Superior Hiking Trail to learn which trailheads offer overnight parking and if any conditions apply.

 - Parking is available at state parks with a park sticker.
 Check in with park staff to learn where to park.

 - There is no overnight parking allowed at state waysides.